ska-sa/katsdpcontim/README.rst

 script is running.
 Any external area will have to have write permission for the kat user.

-There are config files for baseline dependant averaging (``uvblavg.yaml``) and imaging (``mfimage.yaml``), which containe default parameters to be passed to these tasks during script execution.
+There are config files for baseline dependant averaging (``uvblavg.yaml``) and imaging (``mfimage.yaml``), which contain default parameters to be passed to these tasks during script execution.
 The files are stored inside the container in the ``/obitconf`` directory and by default will be read from there.
-Thes files can be overridden by changing the location that the script will search for the files (ie. ``/scratch``) using the --config parameter to tell the script where to look for the files at run time.
+This location can be overridden by supplying a --config parameter (ie. ``/scratch``) to tell the script where to look for the files at run time.

 Default parameters for :code:`MFImage` and :code:`UVBLAvg` as well as a user defined :code:`katdal.select` statement can be overridden via the command line arguments ``--uvblavg``,